apache/spark/docs/structured-streaming-programming-guide.md

  This is supported for only those queries where the engine can maintain enough intermediate state that all the rows in Result Table is returned every time.

+- **Update mode** - (*not available in Spark 2.1*) Only the rows in the Result Table since the last trigger will be outputted to the sink.
+More information to be added in future releases.

 Different types of streaming queries support different output modes.
 Here is the compatibility matrix.